jazzband/django-admin-sortable/README.md

             return self.title

-It is also possible to order objects relative to another object that is a ForeignKey, even if that model does not inherit from Sortable:
+It is also possible to order objects relative to another object that is a ForeignKey.
+A small caveat here is that `Category` must also either inherit from `Sortable` or include an `order` property which is a `PositiveSmallInteger` field.
+This is due to the way Django admin instantiates classes.

     from adminsortable.fields import SortableForeignKey

     #models.py
+    class Category(Sortable):
-    class Category(models.Model):
+        class Meta(Sortable.Meta):
+            pass

         title = models.CharField(max_length=50)
         ...